probe-lab/hermes/README.md

 [![Build status](https://img.shields.io/github/actions/workflow/status/probe-lab/hermes/go-test.yml?branch=main)](https://github.com/probe-lab/hermes/actions)
 [![GoDoc](https://pkg.go.dev/badge/github.com/probe-lab/hermes)](https://pkg.go.dev/github.com/probe-lab/hermes)

-Hermes is a GossipSub listener and tracer.
-It subscribes to all relevant pubsub topics of the respective network and traces all protocol interactions like grafts, prunes, and any RPCs.
+Hermes is light libp2p networking node that serves as a GossipSub listener and tracer for multiple networks.
+It discovers and connects with network participats subscribing to all relevant pubsub topics of the respective network and traces all protocol interactions like grafts, prunes, and any RPCs.
 As of `2025-07-11`, Hermes supports the Ethereum and Filecoin networks.

 ## Table of Contents

 <!-- TOC -->
 * [Hermes](#hermes)